 Contributed by: Me!

-Dudley Page Reserve
+2. Dudley Page Reserve

 From here you can see the Sydney Opera House, Sydney Harbour Bridge and Sydney Tower alongside the rest of the city skyline in the distance.

-This grassy mound makes a perfect spot for a picnic on a hot summer’s day, especially due to the ocean breeze, but sunset is definitely the best time to visit Dudley Page Reserve.
+This grassy area is the perfect spot for a picnic on a hot summer’s day, especially due to the ocean breeze, but sunset is definitely the best time to visit Dudley Page Reserve.

 Contributed by Cassie from Cassie the Hag

-Bondi to Coogee Coastal Walk
+3. Bondi to Coogee Coastal Walk

-The Bondi to Coogee walk is by far one of the most fun things to do in Bondi and it’s completely free!
-The walk stretches along the coast with breath-taking views of the cliffs and ocean.
-However, there is more to the walk than just the views.
+The Bondi to Coogee walk is by far one of the most fun things to do in Bondi.
+What’s more, it’s completely free!
+The walk stretches along the coast and offers up breathtaking views of the cliffs and ocean.

-In the middle of the walk you will also come across Bronte Beach – a less busy version of Bondi Beach complete with a rock pool perfect for swimming in to cool off.
+In the middle of the walk you’ll also come across Bronte Beach – a less busy version of Bondi Beach, complete with a rock pool perfect for swimming in to cool off.